Tau Moe: Family musical troupe

-At the time Tau met Madame Claude Riviere, she was a professor of the French language at the University of Hawai‘i at Mānoa, who had traveled throughout the Asia-Pacific area.
+At the time Tau met Madame Claude Riviere, she was a professor of the French language at the University of Hawaiʻi at Mānoa, who had traveled throughout the Asia-Pacific area.
 Riviere's home adjacent to McKinley High School was partially converted in 1927 into a theatre catering to the tourist trade.
 Local musicians, including Tau's uncles Tauvivi, Fuifui, and Pulu, were part of her show.
 In his 1990 biographical story for The Hawaiian Steel Guitar Association Newsletter, Tau related how his uncle Pulu got him a $2-a-day job with Riviere to play on weekends.
 During the weekdays he still attended school in Laie; 1927 would have been his senior year of high school.
 The crowds soon grew to 200 attendees, and Riviere booked the show at the newly opened Royal Hawaiian Hotel.

 Tau moved from Laie to Honolulu and worked at a full-time job.
 He took steel guitar lessons from M. K. Moke, a friend of one of his uncles.
 Depending on when he related the story, it was either one lesson for $20, or multiple lessons for an unknown sum.
 Through Moke, he met fellow steel guitar student and future wife Rose Ka‘ohu from Kohala, Hawaii.
 At the time, Rose was a seasoned performer who could sing, dance, and play an instrument.
 Along with her sisters, she was part of the John Kameaaloha Almeida shows.
 When Riviere opted to take her show on a tour of Asia, Rose auditioned and became part of the troupe.
 Rose and Tau married shortly after the tour left Honolulu.
 She went into labor in the middle of a performance in Kyoto, and their son Lani was born on July 13, 1929.

 Riviere's troupe broke up during the tour, partially due to her financial difficulties.
 Most of the troupe signed on with Ernest Kaʻai.
 Tau and Rose split off into their own act.
 The Moe family spent the next decade performing around the world before World War II broke out, staying long enough in several areas to become fluent in multiple languages.
 By the time he was 4 years old, Lani was performing on stage with his parents.